Sandeepa1995/MorfiConvert/README.md

 The complete form of file to file conversion where the output is produced directly from the input.

 ## Testing
-MorfiConvert has tests created using gtest.
+MorfiConvert has tests created using gtest (in the github repo, not in the cppan one).
 Feel free to try them out. `However be warned that if the test directory is the same as the build directory then locally saved data can be erased.
 This is due to MorfiTest cleaning up after itself.`

 License
 ----